Tanya-11/CMPE252-AI-ChatBot/README.md

 Talk to the bot
 ```
-asa shell
+rasa shell
 ```

-In case you're interetsed to understand how it's working under the hood, use rasa shell --debug
+In case you're interetsed to understand how it's working under the hood, use `rasa shell --debug`

 # Files